-Instead of paying the full balance, debt collectors might agree to let you bring your balance down to a lower number.
+Instead of paying the full balance, creditors might agree to lower the amount that you owe them.
 The lesser amount is called a ‘settlement’ and it can be paid back in any number of ways.

 It’s usually easiest to settle debts when you’ve had them for a long enough period of time and the debt collectors have almost given up and are willing to accept less money from you.
 Read on to find out exactly how debt settlement works and whether or not it could be a beneficial option for you.

 Debt settlement refers to a process through which you pay off your debt at a lower sum that is agreed upon by both you and your creditors.
 The best way to approach debt settlement is usually through a professional company.

 While most are for-profit organizations, they still have the potential to save you a lot of cash since they are experts in negotiation.

 When you settle debts, you generally do not make payments toward your debt until after a settlement has been negotiated.
 Instead, your payments temporarily go into an insured special purpose or trust account where they accumulate in advance of your payoff.

 Once an amount has been agreed upon, you will ideally be on track to reduce your debt or get it paid off completely.